weijianze/uncertainty/README.md

 # Uncertainty Embedding

-This is the implementation of "Towards More Discriminative and Robust Iris Recognition by Learning Uncertain Factors".
+This is the implementation of "Towards More Discriminative and Robust Iris Recognition by Learning Uncertain Factors" (accepted by T-IFS).
 In the acquisition process, each iris image is a single sampling result of an iris texture under a certain acquisition condition.
 Therefore, iris images are inevitably affected by various acquisition factors.
 These acquisition factors are not only tightly entangled with identity features but also entangled with each other.